DelfiniClick

 Safety

-• There were more ADEs reported in the active treatment group than in the sham group — no p-values are reported.
-Specific ADEs were not determined a priori which increases likelihood that any reported outcomes are due to chance.
+• There were more adverse effects (ADEs) reported in the active treatment group than in the sham group—no p-values are reported.
+Specific ADEs were not determined a priori which increases the likelihood that any reported outcomes are due to chance.

 • One active treatment patient with an esophageal ulcer had self-limited bleeding and had inpatient observation overnight.

-• A patient in the sham group developed pneumonia and received inpatient antibiotics; the pneumonia was thought to be due to aspiration during the endoscopcopy
+• A patient in the sham group developed pneumonia and received inpatient antibiotics; the pneumonia was thought to be due to aspiration during the endoscopy.

 • One active treatment patient experienced increased bloating; a nuclear medicine gastric emptying study showed worsening of a pre-existing delayed gastric emptying disorder.